Adaptive ratchets and the evolution of molecular complexity: Stationary states of recognition evolution

 The potential $\Psi (\gamma | \ell)$ determines the ML coding density $\gamma^* (\ell)$.
-For weakly driven recognition sites ($\kappa \lesssim 1$), we obtain the simple form $\Psi(\gamma | \ell) = S(\gamma, \ell) + 2 N F (\gamma, \ell) / (1 + \kappa)$ (Fig.~S1), which is derived in Methods.
+For weakly driven recognition sites ($\kappa \lesssim 1$), we obtain the simple form $\Psi(\gamma | \ell) = S(\gamma, \ell) + 2 N F_r (\gamma, \ell) / (1 + \kappa) - \log Z_\gamma(\ell)$ (see Appendix~B and Fig.~B1).
 Here, $N$ is the effective population size and $S(\gamma, \ell)$ denotes the entropy of recognition sites, defined as the log number of sequence states of given coding density and code length.
 In the limit $\kappa = 0$, this potential reproduces the well-known Boltzmann-Gibbs form of a mutation-selection-drift equilibrium~\cite{berg2004adaptive,sella2005application}.
-By maximizing $\Psi(\gamma | \kappa, \ell)$, we obtain the weak-driving balance condition for coding density, $2N s_\gamma^* (\ell) = (\gamma^* (\ell) - \gamma_0) (1 + \kappa)$ (Methods), which says that individual code letters evolve under marginal selection, $2 N s_\gamma \sim 1$.
+By maximizing $\Psi(\gamma | \kappa, \ell)$, we obtain the weak-driving balance condition for coding density, $2N s_\gamma^* (\ell) = (\gamma^* (\ell) - \gamma_0) (1 + \kappa)/(\gamma_0(1-\gamma_0))$ (Appendix~\ref{app_B}), which says that individual code letters evolve under marginal selection, $2 N s_\gamma \sim 1$.
 In the equilibrium limit, this relation is accordance with general results for mutation-selection-drift-equilibria of quantitative traits~\cite{hartl1998towards,tenaillon2007quantifying,nourmohammad2013universality}.
 With an appropriately rescaled effective population size, it holds even if clonal interference is the dominant noise in sequence evolution~\cite{held2019survival}.
-Marginal selection implies that the ML coding density can get close to but cannot reach 1, which explains the substantial sequence variation observed in families of transcription factor binding sites.
+Marginal selection implies that the ML coding density can get close to but cannot reach 1, which explains the substantial sequence variation observed in families of transcription factor binding sites \cite{zheng2004identification}.
 In contrast, under strong driving ($\kappa \gtrsim 1$), maintaining recognition requires substantial selection on individual code letters.
-In this regime, deleterious mutations are gradually suppressed and the potential $\Psi (\gamma | \ell)$ reflects the adaptive evolution of recognition sites in response to moving targets (Fig.~2D, Fig.~S1).
-Again by maximizing $\Psi(\gamma | \ell)$, we obtain the strong-driving balance relation for coding density, $2N s_\gamma^* (\ell) = (\gamma^*(\ell) - \gamma_0) \, \kappa /(\gamma_0 (1 - \gamma^* (\ell))$ (Methods).
+In this regime, deleterious mutations are gradually suppressed and the potential $\Psi (\gamma | \ell)$ reflects the adaptive evolution of recognition sites in response to moving targets (Fig.~\ref{fig:fig3}D, Fig.~B1).
+Again by maximizing $\Psi(\gamma | \ell)$, we obtain the strong-driving balance relation for coding density, $2N s_\gamma^* (\ell) = (\gamma^*(\ell) - \gamma_0) \, \kappa /(\gamma_0 (1 - \gamma^* (\ell))$ (Appendix~\ref{app_B}).
 Importantly, the weak- and strong-driving balance conditions are highly universal: the scaled selection coefficient $2N s_\gamma^* (\ell)$ does not depend on the fitness amplitude $f_0$ or the effective population size $N$.